 Figure 2.
-Configuration of test cascade.
+Configuration of the test cascade.

-Figure 1 shows the configuration of test compressor cascade and its specification is given in Figure 2 and Table 1.
-This test cascade is a linear compressor cascade which has two-dimensional blades imitated the blade tip shape of the GE Rotor B Section Blade and has the tip clearances.
-Experimental investigation of tip leakage flow behaviour in this cascade at subsonic flow condition was conducted at Georgia Institute of Technology [22].
-In the present study, the flows in the two type cascades were analyzed numerically at different tip clearances.
-The first cascade has the smooth wall as the tip side endwall (SW), and another one has the endwall in which the single groove is installed (GW).
+Figure 1 shows the configuration of the test compressor cascade, with its specifications provided in Figure 2 and Table 1.
+This test cascade is a linear compressor cascade that incorporates two-dimensional blades characterised by the blade tip shape of the GE Rotor B Section Blade and by varied tip clearances.
+An experimental investigation of the tip leakage flow behaviour in this cascade was conducted under subsonic flow conditions at Georgia Institute of Technology [22].
+In the present study, the flows in the two types of cascade were analysed numerically at different tip clearances.
+The first cascade has a smooth wall as the tip side endwall (SW), while the other has an endwall in which a single groove is installed (GW).
 The tip clearance sizes were set to 4.2 mm (1.65 % of C) and 1.27 mm (0.5 % of C).
-The groove shape is shown in Figure 3 and it was designed by reference to [11].
+The groove shape is shown in Figure 3 and was designed with reference to [11].

 Numerical analysis